-A quick start guide that lets you explore the user interface by creating a simple but highly realistic sci-fi composite.
-This lesson is meant to get you comfortable with the interface and workflow since it touches on all the essential tools you will use throughout this guide.
+You'll begin with a quick start guide that lets you explore the user interface by creating a simple but highly realistic sci-fi composite.
+This lesson is meant to get you comfortable with the interface and workflow since it touches on all the essential tools that you will use throughout this quide.